The 2020 edition of the OECD’s Education at a Glance report landed on 8 September.

 “On March 9, The Australian published an article by Julie Hare regarding a publication by Geoff Sharrock on OECD data and university funding.
 The Australian acknowledges that the publication did not claim that commentators knowingly misused OECD data to present misleading views of government funding to the higher education sector.
 The Australian withdraws any suggestion to the contrary.
 Dr Sharrock has accepted an apology for the error.”

-Since posting, I’ve updated minor details and added Chart 11, as well as Figures 1 and 2.
+Since posting, I’ve updated minor details and added Charts 11, 12 and as well as Figures 1 and 2.

 In future posts, I’ll examine other responses to my “OECD ranking heresy” in Australian university funding debates.
 And I’ll look at the wider question of debate quality within universities and the merits of free exchange on controversial topics.